 Thanks for wanting to be a part of the democratic process!

-Working during an election
+Working during a Provincial election

 Enumerators